MuckerJr/unionInsuranceAssessmentAppDirectives/README.md

 In this example, the text color of the h2 element will be black by default, and will change to red when the mouse hovers over it.

+## Draggable Element Directive Usage

 The `DraggableElementDirective` is an Angular directive that makes an HTML element draggable.
 It can be applied to any HTML element by adding the `appDraggableElement` attribute.

-## Usage

 ```html
 <div appDraggableElement>Drag me around!</div>